uselagoon/lagoon/docs/using_lagoon/docker_images/nginx.md

 ### Basic Authentication
 If you want to protect your site via Basic Authentication you can do this by defining the environment variables `BASIC_AUTH_USERNAME` and `BASIC_AUTH_PASSWORD` within your `.lagoon.env.environment` files.
-For further explanation how to setup Environment Variables, check here https://lagoon.readthedocs.io/en/latest/using_lagoon/environment_variables.
+For further explanation how to setup `Environment Variables` on `Lagoon`, check here https://lagoon.readthedocs.io/en/latest/using_lagoon/environment_variables.

 ## Environment Variables